abdirashidexe/centroid-finder/dockerPlan.md

 - Very low chance of binary or runtime issues.

 2. How will you make sure that both node and Java can run in your image?
+-   Its node based so that wont be an issue but we will need to install java manually which shouldn't be a big issue
+-   "RUN apt-get update && apt-get install -y openjdk-17-jre-headless"

 3. How will you test your Dockerfile and image?